tori-nest/iganaq/README.md

     B2.9. [any other input] -> MUST print 'Unrecognized command: [command]', a newline, '<short help>' and exit with status code 1

-    Z1. for the implementation to be 'finished', tests MUST have been written to cover all of its requirements and these tests MUST pass consistently
+      Z1. for the implementation to be 'finished', tests MUST cover all of its requirements and these tests MUST pass consistently